Prashant829112/chatApp/client/README.md

 -> frontend setup
 -> cd client in terminal -> in client ->
-go to tailwind.css site -> v.3.4.17 -> docs -> framework guides -> vite -> follow the installallation using react ->
+go to tailwind.css site -> v.3.4.17 -> docs -> framework guides -> vite -> follow the installation using react ->
 remove unwanted files, folders and codes from the pre-installed react app -> sometimes .vite folder is asked to be deleted if npm run dev is called -> delete it from node_modules -> add one more terminal to install "daisyui" -> go to daisyUI site -> how to use -> npm i -D daisyui@latest -> for plugins -> go to tailwind.config.js ->